If you are studying Elixir and thought about how to connect with the database, you’ve probably heard of it.

-When you have something that is lazy loaded, you don’t stop to think about how it will behave at the database level and it brings performance issues.
+When you have something that is lazily loaded, you don’t stop to think about how it will behave at the database level and it brings performance issues.

-“A lot applications have N+1 query issues, because things can be lazy loaded automatically, you basically don’t care and then when you see you are loading a huge chunk of your database dynamically and in a non performant way at all.”
+“A lot of applications have N+1 query issues because things can be lazy-loaded automatically, you basically don’t care and then when you see you are loading a huge chunk of your database dynamically and in a non-performant way at all.”
 José Valim — (https://changelog.com/208)

 So, if you want to bring together the association data, you need to tell the query to do so, using the preload.
-There is some ways you can do that.
+There are some ways you can do that.

-In the example bellow, we are telling the query to bring the class association together.
-In this case it will perform two queries, one for fetching the courses and another one to fetch the classes.
+In the example below, we are telling the query to bring the class association together.
+In this case, it will perform two queries, one for fetching the courses and another one to fetch the classes.

-But very often you want them to come in the same query.
+But very often you want them to come to the same query.
 You can do this by adding this join to query.
-It will fetch the class records in a inner join.
+It will fetch the class records in an inner join.